DSACMS/ospo-guide/content/inbound/repodiving.md

 The following guide introduces each available tool, explains its purpose within the toolkit, outlines any required setup, and provides step-by-step instructions for running the associated scripts so you can incorporate them into your own workflows.

+Learn about the dependencies needed [here!](https://dsacms.github.io/ospo-guide/inbound/repo-diving#installing-dependencies)
 ## Scripts Available

-If needed, learn about the dependencies needed [here!](https://dsacms.github.io/ospo-guide/inbound/repo-diving/#installing-dependencies)

 <!-- 1st Script -->
 ### Run SCC on repos
-- run-scc-on-repos.sh
+**Script:** run-scc-on-repos.sh

 #### Overview